Shrecknt/stonescript/README.md

 # StoneScript

-A programming language that compiles to Minecraft datapacks
+A programming language that compiles to Minecraft datapacks.

-Thank you [PyPylia](https://github.com/PyPylia) for making my code less bad
+Thank you [PyPylia](https://github.com/PyPylia) for making my code less bad.

 ## The General Idea